WeaponSpecs

 Which range figure is drawn for each system type? +

 The field read is disjoint by system type.
 Air-defense systems draw their published engagement range, the maximum distance at which the system can intercept a target.
-Every other plottable type (missiles, fighters, bombers, UAVs, tanks, IFVs, artillery, helicopters, transports, trainers) draws its published range, typically a ferry, operational or maximum range figure.
+Artillery and rocket launchers draw their published max firing range, the reach of the gun or rocket itself.
+Every other plottable type (missiles, fighters, bombers, UAVs, helicopters, transports, trainers) draws its published range, typically a ferry, operational or maximum range figure.
 These are different kinds of figures and are never blended into one number.

-Why can I not place warships, submarines, rifles or pistols? +
+Why can I not place tanks, IFVs, warships, submarines, rifles or pistols? +

-Warships and submarines do not publish a comparable range field in this database.
+Tanks and IFVs are direct-fire platforms whose main-gun reach is not published as a distance figure in this database, only their road/travel range is, which is not a weapon range and would be misleading drawn as one.
+Warships and submarines do not publish a comparable range field either.
 Rifles and pistols publish an effective range in metres, a different unit measuring a different kind of engagement distance than the kilometre-scale ranges drawn here.
-Mixing metre-scale small-arms figures into a kilometre-scale map ring would be misleading, so these system types are excluded from selection entirely.
+Mixing metre-scale small-arms figures, or a vehicle travel range, into a kilometre-scale weapon-reach map ring would be misleading, so these system types are excluded from selection entirely.

 Can I move a placed system after adding it? +